 Persist progress so restarts don't repeat work:

-- Page model: store last successful
+- Page model: store the last successful

-pagenumber - Cursor model: store last
+pagenumber - Cursor model: store the last

-cursorvalue - Timestamp model: store highest
+cursorvalue - Timestamp model: store the highest

 updatedAtseen